siya-exe/siya-exe/README.md

 <h2>🚀 About Me</h2>

 <ul>
-  <li>🎯 I started learning software engineering because I’m fascinated by how technology shapes our world.</li>
+  <li>🎯 I started learning software engineering because I have always been fascinated by how technology shapes our world since I was 10.</li>
   <li>🧠 Currently diving deep into backend technologies, system design, and infrastructure as part of the ALX program.</li>
   <li>🌱 My goal is to grow in the tech space as a beginner by building impactful and scalable backend solutions.</li>
-  <li>🛠️ I'm especially excited to work on [insert types of projects: e.g., REST APIs, cloud-native applications, microservices].</li>
+  <li>🛠️ I'm especially excited to work on FNB App Academy, as well as my ALX ProDev course.</li>
 </ul>

 ---